Home » National Parks » Mesa Verde National Park » How to Tour Enchanted Mesa Verde National Park

 Mesa Verde Visitor & Research Center Photo Credit: Heather Miller

-Substantial Ancestral Cliff Dwellings in Mesa Verde
+Substantial Ancestral Cliff Dwellings at Mesa Verde

-This park is home to some of the most well-preserved and impressive cliff dwellings in North America.
+This park is home to some of the most well-preserved cliff dwellings in North America.
 These dwellings, built by the Ancestral Pueblo people between the 12th and 13th centuries, are a testament to the ingenuity and resourcefulness of this ancient culture.

 Young women traversing a ladder to enter Balcony House in Mesa Verde National Park

-Chapin Mesa-Discovery of the Ancient Cliff Dwellings
+Chapin Mesa: Discovery of the Ancient Cliff Dwellings at Mesa Verde National Park

 They named the mesa after George L. Chapin, an early explorer and photographer who played a significant role in the discovery and documentation of the cliff dwellings in the late 19th century.
 Several individuals, including Richard Wetherill and his brother-in-law Charles Mason, made notable contributions to the discovery of the cliff dwellings in Mesa Verde.